ANNIEsoft/ToolAnalysis/UserTools/DigitBuilder/README.md

 are loaded into a RecoDigit.
 True LAPPD hit times, with a 100 ps time smearing, are loaded.

+The threshold in charge for creating 1 digit can be configured with the `DigitChargeThr` variable in the config file.

 ## Configuration

 Describe any configuration variables for Interface.

 ```
+isMC bool

 ParametricModel bool

 If this bool is set to 1, the PMT parametric model of hits is used to fill RecoDigits.